 - Rolling or flexible monthly memberships – Rolling monthly memberships have become popular in recent years.
 For example, budget leader, The Gym Group, offers no contract memberships.
 Many gyms provide a similar flexible option with a notice period to cancel (often 1 month to 90 days).
 This is usually a more expensive membership option.
 Members are paying a premium for flexibility.

 - Contract monthly memberships – These are often for a 12-month period.
 Members commit to paying a regular monthly instalment (typically by Direct Debit).
 This type of membership is usually cheaper than a rolling or flexible membership.
 Once a contract is up, most clubs choose to switch members to a rolling monthly membership.

 - Annual memberships – Paid upfront in full, these memberships suit those who want to commit but prefer not to pay monthly.
-Are you thinking of providing an annual option?
+Are you thinking of providing an annual or other fixed term option?
 Set up an effective renewal campaign using your gym management software.
 This type of membership is often the cheapest option.

 - Pay-as-you-go (PAYG) or casual memberships – This type of membership lets members pay on a visit-by-visit basis.
 PAYG members will pay for each activity or buy a pass that gives access for a specific period only.
 PAYG prices can help explain the value of paid memberships.
 If a member uses their membership enough, they know they are getting value for money compared to PAYG.

 Consider what you charge both paid and PAYG members when setting membership prices.